Comics Buyer's Guide: A Look Back

 And the newspaper had long provided a venue for smaller publishers to reach readers.
 Underground publishers Rip Off Press and Last Gasp began advertising in 1973, and many more alternative publishers followed.
 Jack Katz’s First Kingdom was featured in 1977, one of many indie spotlights to follow.
 (People advertised to sell and find all sorts of things — including subscriber Walter Koenig of Star Trek, who was looking to expand his button collection.)

-The 1970s TBG also covered collectors’ issues, including the price spikes on early “hot comics” like Conan #1, Howard the Duck #1, and Red Sonja #1.
+The 1970s Buyer's Guide also covered many collectors’ issues, including the price spikes on early “hot comics” like Conan the Barbarian #1, Howard the Duck #1, and Red Sonja #1.
 It also warned of the publication of the first counterfeit comic book, a version of Eerie #1, in 1976.
-(CBG would also later warn of the Cerebus #1 counterfeit among many others.)
+(CBG would also later warn of the Cerebus #1 counterfeit among man others.)

 As the 1980s began, TBG had really grown into its role as more than an ad sheet.
 Cat Yronwode had taken over Bishoff’s news column with TBG #329 (March 7, 1980), renaming it “Fit to Print,” and a lot of players in what would be the modern Direct Market were in place.

-But after publishing 481 issues comprising 33,000 pages, Alan Light, then just 29, decided he’d had enough.
-He sold the publication to Krause Publications of Iola, Wis.
+But after publishing 481 issues comprising 33,000 pages, Alan Light, then just 29, decided he'd had enough.
+He sold the publication to Krause Publications, a few hundred miles to the north in Iola, Wis.

 The Don and Maggie years (1983-1994)